mateuszniechwiej/Ms-1-LP/README.md

 # UX

 :pushpin:
 ## User Stories

 ### As a new user, I want to. . .

 #### Easy and intuitive navigation through the website to find

   * Information about the product and services the company offers.
   * Locate the Cafe and the remaining ice-cream shops.

-   * about the menu
+  * Menu
   * know what facilities are available in each location (like parking, seat in/out, is coffee/drinks available and other deserts, can I pay with card)
   * Find about opening times and form of contact.
   * Find any reviews about the place on social media.
   * Find photos or videos of the places and products.
   * I want to be able to enjoy the design of the website and the content
   * I want to easily navigate on mobile phones and tablets and be able to see all the content.

 ### As a returning customer, I want to :

 * Find about any new products the company is offering

 * Information about the times opening changes (if they occur)

 * to see new images or videos of the places and products.